fermyon/developer/content/spin/url-shortener.md

 $ spin up --bindle url-shortener/1.0.0
 ```

-In this tutorial we built a simple URL shortener as a Spin component.
+In this tutorial, we built a simple URL shortener as a Spin component.
-In the future we will expand this tutorial by storing the router configuration
+In the future, we will expand this tutorial by storing the router configuration
 in a database supported by Spin, and potentially create another component that
 can be used to add new routes to the configuration.